biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ratios in samples.
 Throughout this tutorial these plots will be referred to as the __rank plot__ and __sample plot__, respectively.

-Since no features are currently selected to be part of a log ratio, these plots look pretty empty.
+Since no features are currently selected to be part of a log-ratio, these plots look pretty empty.
 So let's select some features!

-### Selecting features to construct log ratios
+### Selecting features to construct log-ratios

-Recall that we'd like to analyze the log ratios between features' abundances.
+Recall that we'd like to analyze the log-ratios between features' abundances.
-In Qurro, "selecting features" lets us define a __log ratio__ between multiple features' abundances in each sample.
-That is, we can select the numerator and denominator feature(s) that make up this log ratio.
+In Qurro, "selecting features" lets us define a __log-ratio__ between multiple features' abundances in each sample.
+That is, we can select the numerator and denominator feature(s) that make up this log-ratio.

 There are a few ways of selecting features in Qurro:

 - One way is just by clicking on the rank plot twice.
-The first click sets the numerator feature for a log ratio, and the second click sets the denominator feature for the log ratio.
+The first click sets the numerator feature for a log-ratio, and the second click sets the denominator feature for the log-ratio.
 - You can also select features based on a textual search through their IDs or metadata.
-For example, it's possible to construct the log ratio of all features with taxonomy annotations containing the text `o__Fusobacteriales` over all features with taxonomy annotations containing the text `o__Pseudomonadales`.
+For example, it's possible to construct the log-ratio of all features with taxonomy annotations containing the text `o__Fusobacteriales` over all features with taxonomy annotations containing the text `o__Pseudomonadales`.
-    - This is equivalent to the log ratio of all ranked features identified as being in the order [_Fusobacteriales_](https://en.wikipedia.org/wiki/Fusobacteriales) over all ranked features identified as being in the order [_Pseudomonadales_](https://en.wikipedia.org/wiki/Pseudomonadales).
+    - This is equivalent to the log-ratio of all ranked features identified as being in the order [_Fusobacteriales_](https://en.wikipedia.org/wiki/Fusobacteriales) over all ranked features identified as being in the order [_Pseudomonadales_](https://en.wikipedia.org/wiki/Pseudomonadales).
-    - In this case -- where an arbitrary number of features can be in the numerator and denominator of the log ratio -- the log ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log ratio of these sums.
+    - In this case -- where an arbitrary number of features can be in the numerator and denominator of the log-ratio -- the log-ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log-ratio of these sums.
 Written out as a formula, this is `log(top sum) - log(bottom sum)` (or, [equivalently](https://en.wikipedia.org/wiki/List_of_logarithmic_identities#Using_simpler_operations), `log(top sum / bottom sum)`).
 - You can also select features by searching through their feature rankings or